matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ## Can someone claim the address I have for my contract in other EVM networks in zkSync 2.0?

 No!
-We have a different address generation schema from other L2's, that would not allow addresses to be claimed on L2 by an adversary.
-Even if you deploy same address and same private key it would still be different.
+The contract address derivation formula is different from L1.
+Even if you deploy from the same account with the same nonce, on L2 the contract address will not be the same as on L1.
+So it is totally safe to have 2 accounts with the same address on L1 and L2 and there is no need to worry which contracts you deploy and where since the addresses will differ anyway.

+So the hack like we saw with Wintermute on Optimism is not possible
 ## What is the storage limit for smart contract on zkSync 2.0?

 The current limit is 3600000000 ergs.